Shadania/Jira_Arch/Search Engine/README.md

 This Search Engine works off of the (manually or otherwise) classified issues.
 They are inserted into the search engine in ways documented below and through the frontend can be indexed and searched to find specific knowledge.

+# First Time Setup
+First, ensure the database is set up: have a look at the Data folder.
+Next, install the prerequisites for the backend and the frontend.
+Now you should be good to run the search engine.

 # How to run
 First, start the backend.
 Then, run the frontend.
 Now, you should be able to access the frontend on `localhost:420`.
 More detailed instructions for back- and frontend in the respective folders.